In English

 Finnish Association of Science Editors and Journalists

-The Finnish Association of Science Editors and Journalists (FASEJ) is a national organisation of professionals involved in science communications.
-The purpose of the organisation is to promote science communication activities, as well as the exchange of science information not only within the scientific community, but also in society as a whole.
+The Finnish Association of Science Editors and Journalists (FASEJ) is a national organisation of professionals involved in science communication.
+The purpose of the association is to promote science communication activities, as well as the exchange of science information not only within the scientific community, but also in society as a whole.

 By promoting the professional skills of science editors and journalists, FASEJ aims at enhancing the status and appreciation of creative editorial work.
 FASEJ also acts as the co-operative tool for journalists, scientific editors and science communicators employed in different tasks and fields.
-We have almost 1 200 members from all parts of Finland.
+We have almost 1 200 members from around Finland.

 FASEJ was established in 1985 in the historical premises of the House of Estates in Helsinki.
-You could more about association´s history and anniversary party in Heureka in EUSJA magazine 2016 (see THIRTY YEARS OF SCIENCE COMMUNICATIONS FROM ALL ANGLES)
+You could learn more about the association´s history and anniversary party from EUSJA magazine 2016 (see THIRTY YEARS OF SCIENCE COMMUNICATIONS FROM ALL ANGLES).

-The biggest networking and training event so far organised by the FASEJ has been the 8th World Conference of Science Journalists 2013 Helsinki.
+The biggest networking and training event organised by FASEJ so far has been the 8th World Conference of Science Journalists 2013 in Helsinki.
 Read more about it: www.wcsj2013.org.

 Contacts with other organisations

-The Finnish Association of Science Editors and Journalists is a member of science communications network including the Federation of Finnish Learned Societies and Kopiosto ry, the European Association of Science Editors EASE, the European Union of Science Journalists’ Association EUSJA and the World Federation of Science Journalists.
+The Finnish Association of Science Editors and Journalists is a member of science communication network including the Federation of Finnish Learned Societies and Kopiosto ry, the European Association of Science Editors EASE, the European Union of Science Journalists’ Association EUSJA and the World Federation of Science Journalists WFSJ.

 How do you become a member?

-Those eligible for membership in the association include editors and journalists employed by scientific journals, newspapers or periodicals or science journalists in the electronic media, science communications officers at universities, institutes of higher education or research, as well as individuals with other similar science communication tasks.
+Those eligible for membership in the association include editors and journalists employed by scientific journals, newspapers or periodicals or science journalists in digital media, science communications officers at universities, institutes of higher education or research, as well as individuals with other similar science communication tasks.
 FASEJ has a member category for students who are interested in science related journalism and communication.
+Please note that the association operates only in Finnish.

-Living in Finland – How does kaamos look like?
+Living in Finland – What does kaamos look like?

 Everyday life in Finland is connected to our climate and especially to the light.
-Science journalist Mikko Suominen lives in the very North part of Lapland.
-He has made this short teaser video about the darkest time of Finland during December and Janary.
+Science journalist Mikko Suominen lives in the very northern part of Lapland.
+He has made this short teaser video about the darkest time of Finland during December and January.

 The leaders of our association: